 Current lab projects:

-How do people learn how to accurately predict others?
-What are the social benefits of doing so?
+How do people learn how to accurately predict others over development?